chridey/hidey_ddseminar/doc/project_log.md

 - Because the data consists of paraphrases, we have multiple representations of the same event pairs, which we can leverage during training.
 - One downside to using event pairs connected by explicit markers is that no one states obvious causal relationships.
 - In contrast to newswire text, Wikipedia articles also have human-labeled categories, which can be treated as a vector and used to infer global context embeddings to improve causal inference (see step 3)

+# 2016-02-18

+Much of the previous work in discourse classification includes pairs of words as features.
+These pairs of words are derived from contexts (sometimes the Cartesian product from sentences in the training set or sometimes derived from a large corpus using explicit discourse connectives).
+One problem with this approach is that the space of possible word pairs is very large and the space is discrete.
+Continuous word representatations, however, may be able to generalize better.

+Iyyer et al. created a dependency recursive neural network for question answering.
+The parameters of their model are a $V x d$ dimensional word embedding matrix We, an $r x d x d$ tensor Wr where r is the number of dependency relations, a $d$ long bias vector, and a $d x d$ composition matrix Wv.
+The embedding for each node in the parse tree is calculated as $h_n = f(W_v^T We(x) + b + \sum_{k \in K(n)} Wr(rel(n,k))^T h_k)$ where node k is a child of node n and f is the normalized tanh function.
+They use a max margin objective function where each node in the tree is similar to a correct answer vector and dissimilar from wrong answers.

+Yi and Eisenstein use recursive neural networks over constituent parses to predict discourse relations between sentences.
+Their model uses binarized parse trees, so the model is then $h_n = f(W_v^T [h_{k1}; h_{k2}])$, where Wv is a $2d x d$ matrix, f is tanh, and k1 and k2 are the children of n.

+Thus far I have implemented a model using a dependency recursive neural network with softmax prediction of 3 outputs: non-causal, reason, or result using the Theano framework (see code in src).
+The model uses the dependency embeddings of Iyyer but involves an additional classification matrix between two dependency embeddings.